 Insurance Stocks Moving In Friday's Intraday Session

 According to Benzinga Pro following are the gainers and losers in Insurance industry for today's Intraday session.
-Gainers Reliance Global Group (NASDAQ: RELI) stock rose 3.09% to $4.0 during Friday's regular session.
+Gainers Tiptree (NASDAQ: TIPT) shares rose 3.05% to $10.45 during Friday's regular session.
+Trading

 According to Benzinga Pro following are the gainers and losers in Insurance industry for today's Intraday session.